Constructions

 false

-julia> Q1 = Polyhedron(facets(P), affine_hull(P))
+julia> Q1 = polyhedron(facets(P), affine_hull(P))

-A polyhedron in ambient dimension 2
+Polyhedron in ambient dimension 2

 julia> P == Q1